-Regulations since the inception of federal hate crime legislation can be categorized into four groups: specific acts, sentence enhancements, civil remedies, and statistics collection.
+Federal hate crime legislation can be divided into four categories: specific acts, sentence enhancements, civil remedies, and statistics collection.
 Each category plays a distinct role in federal hate crime regulation.
-Specific acts statutes authorize federal prosecutors to charge offenders with additional federal sanctions for the hate-based offense, in addition to the state-based charge for the basic crime committed (i.e., a defendant could be charged with a federal hate crime in addition to a state murder charge for a murder motivated by bias).36 Sentence enhancements allow for increased penalties against offenders convicted of a crime motivated by hate; rather than being
+Specific acts statutes authorize federal prosecutors to charge offenders with additional federal sanctions for the hate-based offense, in addition to the state-based charge for the basic crime committed (i.e., a defendant could be charged with a federal hate crime in